Skip to content

 Connection States

-There are five different connection states: New, Established, Related, Invalid and Assured.
+There are 5 different connection states: New, Established, Related, Invalid and Assured.

 Certain protocols, such as IRC (chat), FTP (File Transfer Protocol), ICQ (instant messaging), etc., require special handling due to their unique connection requirements.